Alfred E. Smith IV

-Alfred Emanuel Smith IV (May 24, 1951 – November 20, 2019) was a Wall Street executive who was a senior advisor for the Marwood Group, and sat on many volunteer and charitable boards, including the Tony Blair Faith Foundation, and Mutual of America.
+Alfred Emanuel Smith IV (May 24, 1951 – November 20, 2019) was an American Wall Street executive who was a senior advisor for the Marwood Group, and sat on many volunteer and charitable boards, including the Tony Blair Faith Foundation, and Mutual of America.
 He also served as chairman of the board of Saint Vincent's Catholic Medical Center.

 Personal life

 Smith was born on May 24, 1951, in Brooklyn, in New York City.
 He was the great-grandson of Al Smith (1873–1944), Governor of New York.
 He attended Iona Preparatory School and Villanova University.
 Smith was married to Nan Moore Smith.
 They had two children, Alfred Emanuel Smith V and Catherine Smith Totero, and six grandchildren.
 Smith grew up in Rye, New York.
 He died at his home in New Canaan, Connecticut.

 Career

 Smith began his Wall Street career as an independent floor broker of the New York Stock Exchange.
 In 1975, he relocated to Chicago to join Mitchell Hutchins, where he served as vice president until 1979 when he returned to New York and was named partner of CMJ Partners.
 In 1997, he joined Bear Wagner as managing director.

 Smith served as the director, secretary, and dinner chairman for the Alfred E. Smith Memorial Foundation, as well as master of ceremonies at the annual Alfred E. Smith Memorial Foundation Dinner.

 In December 2006, after 35 years on Wall Street, he retired from his position as managing director of Bear Wagner Specialists LLC, a specialist and member firm of the New York Stock Exchange.